i-Ne-i/my-new-project/README.md

 ## Background

 The researchers, above all dedicated to historical or documentary research, have to learn the language of incunabulae book in order to access the information contained therein.
 This involves studying the language in which it is written and can take years of learning.
-We, as specialists, have this training, but the researchers that come to our archives and libraries do not have this knowledge.
+The specialists have this training, but the researchers that come to archives and libraries do not have this knowledge.
 For this reason, the transcription and translation of incunabulae books with AI will allow our researchers to access the understanding of the text and to better develop their research.
 For this project, I have selected Opuscula´s incunabulae as a prototype and model for later deployment and advancement of scientific knowledge.

 ![Opuscula´s incunabulae](/opuscula.png)